 Don’t be surprised if your furball seems very affectionate.
 Cats that can’t hear well often really crave touch.
 Give your cute pet lots of snuggles and love!

 Do you have questions or concerns about your cat’s health or care?
+Our clinic offers comprehensive veterinary diagnostics services to help identify and address any health issues your cat may have, including those related to hearing loss.
 Contact us, your animal hospital in McHenry, IL, anytime!